y-scope/clp-ffi-js/README.md

-clp-ffi-js a JavaScript FFI library for [CLP].
+clp-ffi-js is a JavaScript FFI library for [CLP].
 It currently supports decoding log events from CLP IR streams.
 Other CLP features are being added incrementally.

 You can use GitHub issues to [request features][feature-req] or [report bugs][bug-report].